axelcournac/3C_tutorial/README.md

 ```python
 mn=(mn+mn.T)/2;
 ```
-mn.T is the transposated matrice of mn.
+mn.T is the transposed matrice of mn.

 ## Session 3: Computation of genomic distance law
-This plot is very important and must be computed in the firts momemnt of the analysis.
-It reflects the polymer behavoir of the chromatin and allow to check if there is 3D signal.
+This plot is important and must be computed in the first steps of the data analysis.
+It reflects the polymer behaviour of the chromatin and thus allows to check the presence or absence of 3D signal.
 It consists in computing the mean number of reads in function of the genomic distance separating the two loci.
 The computation thus consists in scanning every diagonal of the matrice and taking the average of this sets of elements.